Frequently Asked Questions

 We know this page sets firm boundaries — and that is intentional.

 Our goal is not to place as many rabbits as possible, but to place each rabbit well.
-If our approach feels aligned with your values, we welcome your inquiry.
+If our approach feels aligned with your values, we welcome you to review our Before You Apply page to learn more about next steps.
 If it doesn’t, we genuinely wish you well in finding the right path forward.